tomlson2/krabken/README.md

 - [ ] Build out technical analysis and data tools
 - [ ] Manage requests and keep track of available requests before throttle
 - [ ] Paper trading

+### Usage
+1. Clone the repository
+2. Create a `config.json` file in the root directory of the project with your Kraken API key and secret
+3. Run `cargo run` to build and run the project